 A charming village to walk around on a drive through, or the sort of place to spend a happy retirement, the unusually liberal town (for Ohio) is home to Republican Senator Mike DeWine (and many generations of DeWines before him).
 Yellow Springs is also proud to be the home of "The Father of American Education," education reformer and Congressman Horace Mann, children's author Virginia Hamilton, musicians Cindy Blackman and Richie Furay, blogger Jorn Barger, "Twilight Zone" creator Rod Sterling, and of course comedian Dave Chappelle!

-The town is a major tourist destination in southwest Ohio, especially in the summer months and during the two annual Street Fairs - see details at http://www.yellowspringsohio.org/.
-YSI is the largest employer in Yellow Springs.
-Antioch College was closed in 2008 but is now in the process of reopening (expected in 2011). http://antiochcollege.org/
+The town is a major tourist destination in southwest Ohio, especially in the summer months and during the two annual Street Fairs - see details at Yellow Springs website.

 Indigenous peoples have been making their way to the yellow springs of Yellow Springs for the healing benefits of the iron-rich waters since people first arrived on the North American continent.